ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

  - [Using all the resources](#resources)
  - [Conclusion](#conclusion)

+# My story scaling node.js APIs

   I worked for a couple of startups who started their software products just from a simple express.js template that we found on GitHub.

-  At Whyline for example, back in 2015, I was who installed the ["Angular Full-Stack"](https://github.com/angular-fullstack/generator-angular-fullstack) template from Yeoman (Oh boy I'm old).
+  Back in 2015, I was hired by a startup that was looking into building the MVP for what I was to be it's first product, so with the team, we decided to use the ["Angular Full-Stack"](https://github.com/angular-fullstack/generator-angular-fullstack) template from Yeoman the scaffolding app (oh boy I'm old)

+  With that, we managed to build MVP in a couple of months, and fortunately, the product had success

-  The product grows fast, and in the process, we had to almost re-write the backend server, change the semi-monolithic architecture to a microservices based one, move away from the web-client from being served on the node.js app to be hosted on AWS S3 and have a CDN.
+  It started to grow fast, and in the process, we had to re-write the backend server, change the semi-monolithic architecture to a microservices based one, move away from the web-client from being served on the node.js app to be hosted on AWS S3 and have a CDN.

   And we did so many other things in order to scale the node.js applications like performance improvements in Linux AMIs, refactors to several layers, implementing typescript in the node.js server, re-writing some node.js services, implementing pub-sub pattern in a node.js microservice, implementing sockets with socket.io, move away the search solution from node.js to Elastic Search, add Redis cache layers, and so.

   _It will take me a whole year to write about all_

-  Now, I'm working as a freelancer consultor, and every new project that I arrived has this same scalability issues.
+  Now, I'm working as a freelancer consultor, and every new project that I arrived in has similar scalability issues.

   So today I want to talk about how they are holding back your node.js server from growing and reaching a high scalability state.

 <a name="assets"></a>